-Upon the recommendation and approval of the Audit Committee, the Board of Directors has approved the selection of Ernst & Young, LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 29, 2003.
+The Audit Committee has selected Ernst & Young, LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 27, 2004.
 This selection is being presented to the stockholders for their ratification at the Annual Meeting of Stockholders.
 The firm of Ernst & Young, LLP is considered well qualified.
 Representatives of Ernst & Young, LLP are expected to be present at the Annual Meeting of Stockholders with an opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.